Risk-Averse Markov Decision Processes through a Distributional Lens: Optimality of deterministic Markovian action

 \section{Optimality of deterministic Markovian action}

-As a final key result, we provide a sufficient condition such that the optimal policies are deterministic mappings of state to action.
+As a final key result, we provide a sufficient condition such that the optimal policies are deterministic mappings of state to action, which extends the discussion in \cite{Delage2019Dicesion} from the static case to dynamic case.
 The crux of this result is quite straightforward: if $\sigma_{t,x}$ penalizes uncertainty from mixtures\footnote{Indeed, the mixture $\theta\mu_1+(1-\theta)\mu_2$ arguably possesses a higher degree of uncertainty than one of $\mu_1$ or $\mu_2$.
 This can be intuitively understood by considering that $\theta\mu_1+(1-\theta)\mu_2$ corresponds to the probability of drawing from either $\mu_1$ or $\mu_2$, determined by the toss of a coin biased by the factor $\theta$.}, then deterministic actions may potentially reach the optimal outcome.
 For instance, when $\sigma_{t,x}$ stems from spectral risk measures, the conditions of \cref{prop:wpSingleton} are satisfied and the optimal policies are deterministic.
 For further details, we refer to \cref{rmk:CommentM}. \begin{proposition} Let $t\in\bN$.
 Suppose \cref{asmp:Main} holds and

 for any $\mu_1,\mu_2\in\cP_b(\bR)$ and $\theta\in[0,1]$.
 Then, for any $T\in\bN$ with $T> t$, there is $\pi^\delta_t:(\bX,\cB(\bX))\to(\Lambda,\cE(\Lambda))$ such that $\pi^\delta_t(x)$ is a Dirac measure for all $x\in\bX$ and If in addition, $\gamma\in(0,1)$ and that $(\sigma_{t,x})_{(t,x)\in\bN\times\bX}$ is normalized, then the above statements hold for $T=\infty$. \end{proposition} \begin{proof} We present the proof for the case of $T<\infty$, as proof for the case of $T=\infty$ follows along the same reasoning.
 To begin, note that, by \eqref{eq:DefG},